EmeryBosten/Automated_Denoising_Algorithms/README.md

 BEADS implementation follows "Chromatogram baseline estimation and denoising using sparsity (BEADS)" by Xiaoran Ning, Ivan Selesnick, and Laurent Duval

-demo_script shows a use case on an experimental chromatogram of the different smoother-tuner combinations.
+demo_script shows a use case on an experimental chromatogram (stored in data) of the different smoother-tuner combinations.